Almen Abdi: Sheffield Wednesday

 On 28 July 2016, Abdi joined Championship side Sheffield Wednesday for an undisclosed fee.

 He was released by Sheffield Wednesday at the end of the 2018–19 season.

 International career

 He made his senior Switzerland international debut against Cyprus on 20 August 2008.
 He was eligible for the Albania national team and the Kosovo national team as well but chose Switzerland.

 Personal life

 On 24 April 2011, Abdi was targeted by burglars and his possessions were stolen.
 He is good friends with compatriot and ex-Udinese teammate Gökhan Inler.
-He is an ethnic Gorani-Serbian people from Prizren, Kosovo whose family is of Muslim faith.
+He is an ethnically Gorani, from Prizren, Kosovo and he as well as his family is of Muslim faith.